 CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-Details regarding related party disclosure are given under the notes to standalone financial statements which form part of the Annual Report.
+Details regarding related party disclosure are given under the notes to standalone financial statements which form part of this Report.

 REPORT ON CORPORATE GOVERNANCE

 The Corporate Governance Report along with auditors certificate thereon in terms of Regulation 34 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI LODR") read with Schedule V of SEBI LODR is appended herewith as Annexure I to this Report.

 In terms of provisions of Regulation 34 of SEBI LODR, the Management Discussion and Analysis Report is given under separate section forming part of this Report.

 In terms of the requirements of Section 92 (3) of the Act read with Rule 12 of the Companies (Management and Administration) Rules, 2014, an extract of the Annual Return in the prescribed form MGT- 9 is appended herewith as Annexure II.

 CAPITAL a) Preference Share Capital: